 using words wisely

-Email writing course
+Email writing training

 We write so-ooo many emails.
 We cannot imagine ever going back to snail mail but we do tend to take emails for granted.
 Our inboxes are inundated and we often have to sift through poorly written, long-winded emails which lack clarity and fail to tell you what, if any, action is required.
 Email is one of the most efficient forms of communication but there is a skill in keeping them succinct, to the point and professional.